Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 # IC Management Canister

 The Internet Computer (IC) provides a _management canister_ to manage canisters programmatically.
-This canister, like any other canister, has a [Candid Interface](/internet-computer-programming-concepts/async-data/candid.html) and could be called by other canisters or [ingress messages].
+This canister, like any other canister, has a [Candid Interface](/internet-computer-programming-concepts/async-data/candid.html) and can be called by other canisters or [ingress messages](/internet-computer-programming-concepts/actors/canister-calling.html).

-In this chapter, we will only look at a subset of the interface.
-In particular, we will not cover Bitcoin, HTTP and cryptography related functionality and only focus on _canister management_.
+In this chapter, we will only look at a subset of the interface for _canister management_.

 | On this page                                                                                                             | Files                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------- |